ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     Also, see  Section 11.5 of {{RFC7516}} for security considerations on mitigating timing attacks.

-1. When Direct Key Agreement or Direct Encryption are employed, verify that the JWE Encrypted Key value is an empty octet sequence.
+1. When Direct Key Agreement, Direct Encryption, or HPKE Integrated Encryption are employed, verify that the JWE Encrypted Key value is an empty octet sequence.

 1. When Direct Encryption is employed, let the CEK be the shared symmetric key.

-1. Record whether the CEK could be successfully determined for this recipient or not.
+1. If HPKE Integrated Encryption is not being employed, record whether the CEK could be successfully determined for this recipient or not.

 1. If the JWE JSON Serialization is being used, repeat this process (steps 4-12)